How to Start an Internet Pharmacy Startup Like Capsule?

 Same way, the most important resource of an internet pharmacy is a mobile app.
 (If not a mobile app, you can also consider building a progressive web app.)

-An internet pharmacy app facilitates users to fulfill all of their medication goals with hand-picked app features.
+A digital pharmacy app facilitates users to fulfill all of their medication goals with hand-picked app features.

 However, pharmacy staff should also have access to a digital system to process the prescription and help users with their queries.